 ●Patients with severe, severely symptomatic (eg, with symptoms of myocardial ischemia), or life-threatening anemia should be treated with red blood cell (RBC) transfusion.
 (See 'Severe/life-threatening anemia' above.)

 ●For the most part, all oral iron preparations are equally effective (table 3).
 The dose of oral iron depends on patient age, the estimated iron deficit, the rapidity with which it needs to be corrected, and side effects, which include metallic taste, and a number of gastrointestinal effects that generally correlate with dose.
-The dosing paradigm may be in flux.
-Strategies to improve tolerability are listed above.
+For individuals treated with oral iron, we suggest that the dose be taken every other day rather than every day (Grade 2C).
+This is based on evidence in individuals with iron deficiency that demonstrates improved absorption and reduced gastrointestinal side effects.
+Other strategies to improve tolerability are listed above.
 (See 'Oral iron' above.)

 ●Effective treatment of iron deficiency results in resolution of symptoms, a modest reticulocytosis (peaking in 7 to 10 days), and normalization of the hemoglobin level in six to eight weeks.
 Causes for a lack of response include nonadherence to oral iron, ongoing blood loss, and incorrect initial diagnosis or the presence of additional diagnoses.
 Some of these additional diagnoses, such as celiac disease, may be especially important to evaluate.
 (See 'Response to iron supplementation' above.)

 - Auerbach M, Deloughery T. Single-dose intravenous iron for iron deficiency: a new paradigm.
 Hematology Am Soc Hematol Educ Program 2016; 2016:57.